Juan-Jones/earnonlinemoney/content/blog/make-money-teaching-online-courses.md

 ## How to Make Money Teaching Online Courses

 The first step in making money through online courses is choosing a profitable niche.
 It's crucial to select a topic that aligns with your expertise and interests but also has a high demand in the market.
 Conduct thorough market research to identify trends and gaps.
 Tools like Google Trends, Udemy's marketplace insights, and keyword research tools can help determine what learners are seeking.
+However, before you monetize your online course, you must learn [how to create an online course]({{< relref "how-to-create-online-courses" >}}).

 ### Create Engaging Content